Ming tombs: Layout

 Further in, the Shengong Shengde Stele Pavilion can be seen; inside, there is a 50-ton stone statue of a Bixi carrying a memorial tablet.
 Four white marble Huabiao (pillars of glory) are positioned at each corner of the stele pavilion.
 At the top of each pillar is a mythical beast.
 Each side of the road is flanked by two pillars whose surfaces are carved with the cloud design, and tops are shaped like a rounded cylinder.
 They are of a traditional design, and were originally beacons to guide the soul of the deceased, The road leads to 18 pairs of stone statues of mythical animals, which are all sculpted from whole stones and larger than life size, leading to a three-arched gate known as the Dragon and Phoenix Gate.

+At present, only three tombs are open to the public: